jasonqiu98/arangodb-docker/README.md

   - `docker rmi arangodb:3.9.2` and `docker rmi arangodb-docker-test:latest` to remove the relevant Docker images.
 - Clean and remove the persisting volumes
   - Run `sudo rm -rf nodes logs` to delete relevant records/logs (if you don't need them for analysis any more)

+### 4. Q&A

+1. How do I connect to the Web interface of ArangoDB (on local machine)?

+- Access `http://localhost:8000` (for `coordinator1`) and `http://localhost:8001` (for `coordinator2`) in the browser.
+Also remember to choose the correct database you are trying to access.

+2. How do I connect to the database using `arangosh` (in `arango-test` container)?

+- Connect to the default database `_system` via a coordinator, say `coordinator1` by `arangosh --server.endpoint tcp://coordinator1:8529 --server.username root --server.password ""`, and then submit any JavaScript commands.

+3. How do I access the logs (on local machine)?

+- Run `sudo chmod 777 logs/*/*.log` on the root of the project folder before accessing the log files on your local machine.

+4. How do I read the logs?

+- The logs are quite verbose.
+This is because (1) the logs have been set to TRACE level, meaning the log of all levels will be written to the log files, and (2) both user queries and system executions will be recorded in the logs.
+If you want to see a shorter log file, you can adjust the `--log.level` options in the `docker-compose.yml` (and probably also `docker-compose-restart.yml`) file to a level that is satisfactory to you.
+- Read the logs of each coordinator and understand the execution of each query of your interest.
+Try searching code `[11160]` (meaning query begins) and code `[f5cee]` (meaning query ends) in `queries.log`.

 ### [Optional] Import an extract of LDBC by `arangoimport`